First Trip to Egypt? My Ultimate Guide of Insider Tips To Know BEFORE You Go

 Either season, the winds can be strong and during the early months of spring, there is a risk of severe sandstorms in Egypt, also referred to as the khamsin.
 When the khamsin is blowing, you cannot do anything, but stay inside and wait until it has passed.

 The best time to visit Egypt in general is from September/October through to April, when temperatures are at their most pleasant.
-This makes cultural and sight seeing enjoyable.
-However, December, January and Easter constitute peak tourist season, and iconic sights like the Pyramids of Giza, the Temples of Luxor and Abu Simbel can get uncomfortably crowded.
+This makes cultural and sightseeing a whole lot more enjoyable.

 Check out Egypt Air.
 Being the national carrier airline, there are often good prices, relatively speaking, for travel within the country.
 Whether booking within or out of the country, put your country of origin as Egypt = this brings fares down.